flame-code/FLAME/docs/installation.rst

       CC=mpicc CXX=mpicxx FC=mpif90 F77=mpif90``

    follwed by ```make build`` if necessary.
+   Make sure to adapt the library locations and the linking flags appropriately.
-   After the installation of futile, we need to link with FLAME To get more help on how to link correctly,
+   After the installation of futile, we need to link it with FLAME.
-   you can run:
+   To display details on the general linking procedure, run:

    ``path_to_futile_source/Installer.py link futile``

 #.
-To compile FLAME, change into the main LAME directory and run:
+To compile FLAME, change into the main FLAME directory and run:

    ``autoreconf -fi``

 #.
 Create a build directory for FLAME (e.g., ``mkdir build-FLAME ; cd build-FLAME``).
-   Explicitly replace $FUTILE by the full path of the futile build-directory during ``configure``, or define it as an environmental variable:
+   Explicitly replace $FUTILE with the full path of the futile build-directory during ``configure``, or define it as an environmental variable:

    ``export FUTILE=path_to_futile_build``

-   Note that providing the FUTILE variable is required to compile FLAME and is not optional.
+   Note that providing the FUTILE variable is required to successfully compile FLAME, and is not optional.
    Then, run ``configure``.
 For Intel compilers and MPI parallelization:

    ``path_to_flame_source/configure FC=mpif90 F77=mpif90 CXX=mpicc CC=mpicc \